Q. What programs are eligible for entry into the Anvil Awards?

 Q. Is there a Bronze Anvil Ceremony?

 No. The Bronze Anvil winners and Bronze Anvil Award of Commendation winners are announced in the Silver Anvil Ceremony printed program.
 They are then posted to our website.
-If you are a Bronze Anvil winner or Bronze Anvil Award of Commendation winner, PRSA will contact you by mail thereafter to confirm the inscription for your trophy.
+If you are a Bronze Anvil winner or Bronze Anvil Award of Commendation winner, PRSA will contact you thereafter to confirm the inscription for your trophy.
 Once all confirmations have been received, your trophy will be inscribed and shipped to you.

 Q. What are the judges looking for in terms of measurement of a program’s success?